AI For Basement Flood Calls

 It follows the company's rules.
 Some calls can be escalated immediately.
 Others create a clean callback summary for the owner, dispatcher, lead technician, or partner plumber.

-Why build a basement flood call plan separate from a restoration page?
+Why build a basement flood call path separate from a restoration page?

 Because basement flood callers search and decide differently.
 They care about standing water, source, depth, drying, photos, access, insurance documentation, and whether the company sounds prepared.